 - Specially Designated Nationals List - Parties who may be prohibited from export transactions based on Treasury regulations.
 The EAR require a license for exports or reexports to any party in any entry on this list that contains any of the following suffixes: SDGT, SDT, FTO, IRAQ2 or NPWMD.
 This list is issued by the Department of Treasury, Office of Foreign Assets Control.

 In an attempt to facilitate compliance, the U.S. Government now maintains a Consolidated Screening List that incorporates the entries from each of the lists identified above.

-In addition to the lists above, UVA personnel with access to defense articles, including technical data, or who may be providing defense services need to be aware that the U.S. has a policy to deny licenses and other approvals for exports and imports destined for or originating in certain countries.
+In addition to the lists above, University personnel with access to defense articles, including technical data, or who may be providing defense services need to be aware that the U.S. has a policy to deny licenses and other approvals for exports and imports destined for or originating in certain countries.
 The list of countries to which this policy of denial applies can be found in ITAR 126.1.

 Restricted Party Screening Using Visual Compliance